alexschroeter/qc-jc/index.md

 # Welcome to the Quantum Computing Journal Club at FIAS (Goethe University Frankfurt)

-If you are interested in quantum computing and want to discuss the advancments, challenges and applications feel free to join us.
+If you are interested in quantum computing and want to discuss the advancements, challenges and applications feel free to join us.

 ## Meetings